 Dave has a BA from the University of Calgary, where he programmed his first lines of code in Pascal on a Unix terminal and toyed with text-based computer games in his spare time.

-From Dave Spohn:
+By Dave Spohn:

 I hope to provide online gamers with a comprehensive resource on their favorite games, as well as a place to exchange news, views, and strategies with other gamers.
 Be sure to contact me with any topics or games you would like to discuss, and see you on the game grid!